fieldtrip/website/tutorial/coregistration_opm.md

 We will explicitly align the MRI to an anatomical landmark-based coordinate system next, which requires interactive identification of the relevant landmarks (Nasion, Left, and Right pre-auricular points).

-    % define a head based coordinate system cfg          = [];
+    % define a head coordinate system linked to the anatomical landmarks cfg          = [];
     cfg.coordsys = 'neuromag';
     mri          = ft_volumerealign(cfg, mri);
-    ft_determine_coordsys(mri);
+    ft_determine_coordsys(mri, 'interactive', 'no');

 {% include image src="/assets/img/tutorial/coregistration_opm/mri_aligned.png" width="400" %}
-_Figure: anatomical MRI image with a 'neuromag' coordinate system._
+_Figure: anatomical MRI image with a 'neuromag' head coordinate system._

 ### Alignment of the 3D scan face with the MRI

 We can extract the scalp surface from the anatomical MRI and interactively align this with the face from the 3D scan.
 In theory, an automatic algorithm, such as the iterative closest point (ICP) algorithm could be used, but the results of that highly depends on the number of points, and the quality of the initial alignment.
 Hence, in this example we stick to a manual alignment.
-To achieve a reasonably good alignment, the following values can be specified for the rotation (without clicking the 'apply' button in between): `[13.5 0.2 -4]`, and for the translation: `[-0.003 0.0825 -0.0083]`.
-Note that the units are now expressed in 'm'.

     % segment the scalp
     cfg          = [];